-During his time practicing in New York, the City selected him to provide low and pro bono counsel to City Counsel constituents in Bronx County.
-He has lectured in English and Spanish in NYC public schools to educate students, parents, and faculty on cyber-bullying and civil rights.
-He has been extensively involved with nonprofits to educate minorities about immigration consequences and how they relate to criminal charges.
-And as if that weren’t enough, he was a prosecutorial volunteer for Project Safe Surrender, a governmentally organized community-based initiative geared toward clearing open warrants to reduce case backlogs.
+Throughout his professional practice in New York and the DMV-area, Francisco was selected as the first non-City University of New York (CUNY) graduate to serve as an attorney mentor in their attorney incubator program.
+He was also selected by New York City to provide low and pro bono counsel to City Counsel constituents in Bronx County.
+He has lectured, in English and Spanish, in NYC public schools to educate students, parents, and faculty, on topics ranging from cyber-bullying to civil rights.
+He has also been extensively involved with nonprofits to educate minorities about immigration consequences and how their status may be affected by criminal charges.

 As if that weren’t enough, he was also a prosecutorial volunteer for Project Safe Surrender, a government-organized community-based initiative geared toward clearing open warrants to reduce case backlogs.
 Francisco has also served as a Lubin Alumni Association Board of Director for his alma mater, Pace University.

 His academic stats are equally impressive.
 Francisco graduated from Pace University in New York City with a Bachelor of Business Administration in Finance, followed by his Juris Doctorate from Catholic University Columbus School of Law in Washington, D.C.